 Party Down will return to Starz in the form of a six-episode limited series, the network announced on Thursday.
 The original creative team—showrunner John Enbom and his co-producers Rob Thomas, Paul Rudd, and Dan Etheridge—will return for the program.

-No official word yet on which cast members will appear in the run, though things look hopeful.
-In 2019, the entire cast (including both Jane Lynch and Megan Mullally) reunited for a retrospective at the Vulture Festival.
-According to the new press release, this event inspired the idea to reconvene for a new stretch of episodes.
+Ken Marino, Adam Scott, Jane Lynch, Martin Starr, Ryan Hansen and Megan Mullally will reprise their roles.
+Many of them reunited for a retrospective at the 2019 Vulture Festival.
+According to a press release, this event inspired the idea to reconvene for a new stretch of episodes.
 Rob Thomas said, “We had such a good time that we wanted to find a way to get the team back together again.”
 We owe you big time, Vulture Festival.